localgovdrupal/docs/docs/src/devs/security-best-practices.md

 improvement as some features may occasionally have exploitable bugs or unexpected behaviours that can impact your site's security.

-Unfortunately there is no way to globally all optional features and enable only the ones you want - you must instead explicitly disable every feature that you *don't* use.
+Unfortunately there is no way to globally disable all optional features and enable only the ones you want - you must instead explicitly disable every feature that you *don't* use.
 [MDN has a partial list of directives](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy#directives).